Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Vertically Harmonic maps and Harmonic sections of submersions

-\end{thm} \begin{cory} The homogeneous fibre bundle structures in $N_\mZ^2$ defined by the canonical affine coonection $\onabla{M}{0}{}$ and by (the $J_2$-commuting part of) the Levi-Civita connection $\onabla{M}{}{}$, in $M$, are the same.
+Then it suffices to apply equation \eqref{eq-Ad-taum} in subsection~\ref{Action-of-Ad-taum}. \comprf \hsq \\ Now, we can rewrite the previous results by replacing the canonical connection by (the $J_2$ commuting part of) the Levi-Civita connection. \begin{cory} The homogeneous fibre bundle structures in $N_\mZ^2$ defined by the canonical affine coonection $\onabla{M}{0}{}$ and by (the $J_2$-commuting part of) the Levi-Civita connection $\onabla{M}{}{}$, in $M$, are the same.
 Therefore theorems~\ref{entermdeij0}, \ref{verticalij0} and corollary~\ref{interpretnabla0} still hold if we replace $\onabla{M}{0}{}$ by $\onabla{M}{[2]}{}$.
-Moreover theorems~\ref{entermdenabla0} and \ref{verticalnabla0} hold with the homogeneous fibre bundle structure defined in $N^2$ by the ($J_2$-commuting part of) the Levi-Civita connection $\onabla{M}{}{}$. \end{cory} Let us conclude this subsection by some additionnnal equalities. \begin{thm} The canonical affine connection on $M$ is the $J_2$-commuting component of the connections $\onabla{\mrm{met}}{t}{}$ on $M$:
+Moreover theorems~\ref{entermdenabla0} and \ref{verticalnabla0} hold with the homogeneous fibre bundle structure defined in $N^2$ by the ($J_2$-commuting part of) the Levi-Civita connection $\onabla{M}{}{}$. \end{cory} \paragraph{Some additionnal identities} Let us conclude this subsection by some additionnal equalities. \begin{prop} The canonical linear connection on $M$ is the $J_2$-commuting component of the connections $\onabla{\mrm{met}}{t}{}$ on $M$: